Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Preliminaries

 We assume that the reader is familiar with the notion of graphs, paths and distances.
-Throughout the paper, we assume that all graphs are undirected and unweighted, as well as connected.
+Throughout the paper, all graphs are undirected and unweighted, as well as connected.
 We also use the same notation for most graphs: if $G = (V,E)$ is a graph, then let $n = |V|$ and $m = |E|$.
-We also assume that the $n \geq 3$.